 My passion is growing vegetables and I produce a very wide variety (see the CSA link for a list), including some heirloom varieties, and also save some of my own seed.
 To extend the growing season for as long as possible, I use reusable plastic mulch, plastic tunnels and row cover.
-I have 20 years of experience growing vegetables in British Columbia and New Brunswick and am constantly learning new methods thanks to lots of reading, attending workshops and sharing knowledge with other local farmers.
+I have over 25 years of experience growing vegetables in British Columbia and New Brunswick and am constantly learning new methods thanks to lots of reading, attending workshops and sharing knowledge with other local farmers.

 I am not from a farm but came to farming through my love of animals.
 I studied Animal Science in university, spent a year working on a farm in New Zealand, then 3 years teaching agriculture in Botswana, 2 years running a school farm in Lesotho and 3 years managing Oxfam’s Rural Development Program in northern Albania.
 Back in Canada I moved west and joined a group of people in BC to buy and run an organic farm in the Fraser Valley.
 I worked on dairy, beef and sheep farms through my university years to help pay my way, but discovered the joy of growing vegetables in my 11 years farming at Glen Valley Organic Farm in BC.
 Now I get to satisfy my animal affinity by raising goats and chickens and also enjoy the challenges of growing annual vegetables, perennials and tree fruits.